anoddyne/hyper_commander/README.md

 ## Usage

-To use HyperCommander.sh, simply save the script to a file (e.g., `hypercommander.sh`), make the file executable with
+To use HyperCommander.sh, simply save the script to a file (e.g., `HyperCommander.sh`), make the file executable with
 ```bash
 chmod +x HyperCommander.sh
 ```